National League of American

 Finding Inspiration in Every Turn

-Be inspired by the talents of the unique women of the NLAPW
+Be inspired by the talents of the unique and talented women of the NLAPW

 Ursula Meier, author of six books